fricciardi/datetime2/docs/timeofday.rst

 article <http://en.wikipedia.org/wiki/Swatch_Internet_Time>`_ well describes the Internet time.

-There are two constructors for the Internet time representation.
-The default one is :
+The default constructor for Internet time is:

 .. class:: InternetTime(beat)

    Return an object that represents the time in thousandths of a day.
-The ``beat`` argument is required and must be Python number; its value must
-   be:

-   * ``0 <= beat < 1000``

-   If an argument is a Python number, a :exc:`TypeError` exception is raised.
-   If an argument is outside its accepted range, a :exc:`ValueError` exception is raised.

-The other constructor is:

-.. class:: InternetTime.from_day_frac(day_frac)

-   Return an object that represents the fraction of the day in thousandths of a day.
-The ``day_frac`` argument is required and must be a Python number, otherwise a :exc:`TypeError` exception is generated.
-Its value must be equal or greater than 0 and less than 1, otherwise a :exc:`ValueError` exception is raised.
-Note that the only accepted integer value is ``0``.
+The ``beat`` argument is required and must be Python number; its value must be equal or greater than 0 and less than 1000.
+If the argument is not a Python number, a :exc:`TypeError` exception is raised.
+If the argument is outside its accepted range, a :exc:`ValueError` exception is raised.

 An :class:`InternetTime` object has one attribute: